CSA-OCP-GER/unicorn/challenges.sidecar.md

 ## Here is what you learn

-- Create a deployment with an additional pod that acts as proxy for your API.
+- Create a deployment with an additional container that acts as proxy for your API.
 - Your API is only accessible from the proxy.

 To demo the sidecar pattern an [application](src/sidecar/src) is already implemented.
 The application consists of two components that are implemented using ASP.NET Core.